grumpycoders/nvm-ps/README.md

 ### Who ?
 My name is Nicolas Noble, I write code for a living, and I need software that Just Works For Me.
 This is my very first exposure to PowerShell, so please be gentle.

+### Caveats
+nvm-ps can only work with PowerShell 5.0 at a minimum.
+The first versions of Windows that comes with an appropriate version of PowerShell out of the box are Windows 10 and Windows Server 2016.
+It is possible to install it on any version of Windows supported by nodejs by installing [Windows Management Framework 5.1](https://www.microsoft.com/en-us/download/details.aspx?id=54616).